 The VASCO Concept

 The concentrated localization of government buildings and critical infrastructure sites, within or close to dense urban environments, is a source of serious security risks that are hard to anticipate.
 In recent years, a great variety of threat agents have affected various public buildings: recent examples include attacks on consulates and embassies, violent demonstrations near parliamentary buildings; terrorist attacks on government buildings or educational institutions; and the paralyzing effects of natural disasters on governmental buildings.
 Protecting these important sites from multiple evolving threats and restoring their functioning after an incident can be extremely challenging in an urban setting.
 In meeting these challenges, responsible administrators suffer from a lack of undisputed knowledge with regard to the most effective security concepts for protecting these sites.
+The security of public offices with critical importance requires an integral approach that combines “hard” perimeter security measures with “soft” people management approaches.
+To secure a critical building in the face of varying and evolving risks, an interdisciplinary collaboration is needed between different experts from different domains.
+A common awareness and shared understanding of key threats and challenges is essential to effectively collaborate.
+Currently, there is no efficient method or tool that allows government administrators and security experts of different stripes to efficiently design, evaluate and implement fitting security concepts in the face of evolving risks.
+In practice, such collaboration is time-consuming and not based on evidence based approaches.

 The VASCO project aims to address these needs with a double objective:

-1. To research, implement and evaluate an innovative system that will enable security professionals to study, assess, and present security concepts and measures, which gives rise to an evidence-based, all-risk approach, for the protection of government buildings of critical importance;
+- To research, implement and evaluate an innovative system that will enable security professionals to study, assess, and present security concepts and measures, which gives rise to an evidence-based, all-risk approach, for the protection of government buildings of critical importance;

-2. To research and assess security concepts and measures and build a knowledge and best practice database, which captures dynamic and visual reference scenarios that have been created and studied with the VASCO system during the different evaluation phases of the project, and beyond.
+- To research and assess security concepts and measures and build a knowledge and best practice database, which captures dynamic and visual reference scenarios that have been created and studied with the VASCO system during the different evaluation phases of the project, and beyond.

 To accomplish these aims, the VASCO system will make use of the latest advances of the research in interactive visualisation, simulation, crisis management, and artificial intelligence.